Song of Summer: Music

-Song of Summer uses the music of Delius throughout, except for a passage where Percy Grainger calls at Grez, and Country Gardens and Handel in the Strand are heard, and another in which Delius has a record of Jerome Kern's "Ol' Man River" played.
-The original film starts with an excerpt from a Laurel and Hardy film, and then shows Fenby improvising music on an organ for the theatre patrons.
-In the DVD release, copyright permission for the Laurel and Hardy film could not be obtained, so the introduction was cut from the release; however, the music credits still include Eric Fenby.
+Song of Summer uses the music of Delius throughout, except for a scene in which Percy Grainger calls at Grez, and Country Gardens and Handel in the Strand are heard, and another in which Delius has a record of Jerome Kern's "Ol' Man River" played.
+The original film starts with an excerpt from a Laurel and Hardy film, and shows Fenby improvising music on an organ for the cinema patrons.
+In the DVD release, copyright permission for the Laurel and Hardy film could not be obtained, so the introduction was cut from the release, although the music credits still include Eric Fenby.

 Details

 A theme that is quite overtly explored is the dichotomy between a composer who is an egotistical and tyrannical monster and womaniser (his blindness and paralysis were the result of tertiary syphilis contracted at Paris brothels and with other women), but who writes ravishingly beautiful, lyrical, sensitive music.
 Fenby comments: "I can't reconcile such hardness with such lovely music."

 Russell explored the possibility of making the film at the Deliuses' home in Grez, but that proved impractical.
 Budgetary considerations meant that it could not be made in France at all, so it was filmed mainly in Surrey, with extra scenes in Scarborough and the Lake District.

 The gramophone used in the film was Delius's own, and Jelka's scattering of rose petals over Frederick's dead body from her wheelchair was exactly what she did in real life.

-One scene shows Fenby attending a church and discovering the parish priest (played by Ken Russell) making love to a girl in a pew.
+One scene shows Fenby attending a church and discovering the parish priest (played by Ken Russell) having sex with a girl in a pew.
 This episode apparently occurred, but it is not mentioned in Delius As I Knew Him.
 Fenby told it to Russell for his ears alone and was shocked when he saw it in the film.